dmbarbour/glas/docs/GlasApps.md

 ### Profiling

 Profiling can be modeled as a configuration option for logging, focused on performance metadata around 'operation' instead of the message.
-The message remains useful for indexing: we might aggregate stats on `(channel, message)` pairs, where channel is static and message is dynamic.
+The message remains useful for indexing: we might aggregate stats on `(channel, message)` pairs, where channel is static and message is dynamic (such as identifying a specific object).

 To simplify configuration and support reasonable defaults, we might use a distinct naming conventions for profiling channels.
 This might involve a simple variant header on the channel name.
 We could also use a separate syntax for profiling, to more clearly express intent.

+### Testing

+We can add assertions to our programs as annotations.
+Similar to logging and profiling, we might specify a channel so we can selectively enable and disable specific tests, or configure random testing.
+Something like: `(%assert Channel TestExpr MessageExpr)`.

+In context of transactions, I might also want the ability to express that some property should hold upon final commit.
+It might be feasible to express this as `(%require Channel MethodName DataExpr)` or similar, evaluating `MethodName(Data)` as an assertion just prior to commit.
+Multiple requests for the same test can be combined.
+However, it's difficult to efficiently include a message because we no longer have access to the original call stack at the time of test.
+We might instead insist that MethodName should be descriptive.

+If assertions fail, the transaction can be aborted.
+But, in some debugging contexts, it might be useful to continue evaluating the transaction even after failure rather than aborting immediately.

 ### Tracing?
 Tentative.